stevetarver/rft-presentations/info-displays/PITCHME.md

 If you want to show "live" data

+1. Concept
-1. Design
+2. Design
-2. Fetch data
+3. Fetch data
-3. Draw
+4. Draw
-4. Export
+5. Export
-5. Publish
+6. Publish
-6. Go back to #2...
+7. When data changes, go back to #3...

 ---